AntonioTanco/File-Integrity-Checker/README.md

 - Config.yaml allows you to append any services and paths you would like to keep tabs on
 - Internal System check will check if the file path exist before trying to calculate the hash
+- Out-of-Box cross platform support with MacOS, Windows and Linux systems

-<h2>Getting Started</h2>
+<h2>Getting Started: Windows</h2>
 <h4>1.
-Activate Your Vitural Environment</h4>
+Clone the repo into a directory of your choice an activate your Virtural Environment</h4>

 ```
-python3 -venv .venv
+python3 -m venv .venv
 ```

-<b> You may check if your vitural environment is enabled by using the command below </b>
+<b> After activating your Virtual Environment ensure you have the latest version of pip3 installed. </b>
 ```
-pip -V
+pip3 --version

+&

+# This command will install the latest version of pip

+python3 -m pip install --upgrade pip
 ```

 <h4>2.
 Install the required packages</h4>

 ```
+# This installs the packages required to run this program using requirements.txt to install of the required dependencies

 pip install -r requipments.txt
 ```

-<b> This will install all of the neccessary packages needed to run this project. </b>
+<p>NOTE: This will install all of the neccessary packages needed to run this project. </p>

 <h4>3.
-Add the name of the target service and the path to any file in config.yaml.</h4>
+Modify Config.yaml to include the of the target service and the path to any file or log you'd like to generate the SHA256 hash for.</h4>

 ```
-# Config.yaml EXAMPLE as demonstrated in this project
+# Config.yaml as demonstrated for the 'Getting Started' Example | OS: Windows 10
+# Feel free to modify this Config.yaml to your liking

 targeted_services:
   Rufus install: C:\Users\smoke\Downloads\rufus-4.9.exe